nathan-fiscaletti/coattail/README.md

 $ rm server-csr.pem
 ```

+> I recommend you place this key and certificate in the `keys` directory of your Coattail instance alongside the other cryptographic keys used by the instance.

 ### Applying Certificate & Key

 Once you have the keys, you will need to open your instances `config.yml` file and configure the `service.tls` section as written below.
 Be sure to use the absolute paths to your certificate and key files.